ULY12EAW - Air conditioner SHARP - Free user manual and instructions

 • Place a water container under the bottom drainage port, or move the machine to a place where it can drain.

 • Remove the rubber plug of the bottom drainage port to drain water.
+After draining, insert the rubber plug.

-• Press ON/OFF button to restart.
+• Press the ON/OFF button to restart.

-natural_image Diagram showing two views of a portable air conditioner unit with a close-up inset view of the front panel (no text or symbols present)
+Diagram showing two views of a portable air conditioner unit with a close-up inset view of the front panel (no text or symbols present)

 2 Drain water from the middle drainage port.